Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: Introduction

 Liquid crystals involve molecules with a high degree of shape anisotropy \cite{degennes,jurasek2017self}.
 This interesting state of matter is relevant in many different contexts, ranging from display applications to biological systems \cite{woltman2007liquid,de2017rod,tian2018self}.
 Depending on temperature and pressure, the molecular anisotropy leads to different structural phases, e.g., nematic and smectic phases with long-range orientational ordering \cite{degennes}.

 Gay-Berne (GB) models describe molecules of varying shape anisotropy spanning from elongated ellipsoids to thin disks, and GB models have become standard liquid-crystal models \cite{gay1981modification}.
-The GB pair potential depends on four dimensionless parameters, which is reflected in the notation GB$(\kappa, \kappa^{\prime}, \mu, \nu)$ where the four parameters quantify the shape of the molecules and the strength of their interactions.
+The GB pair potential depends on four dimensionless parameters.
+This is reflected in the notation GB$(\kappa, \kappa^{\prime}, \mu, \nu)$ in which the four parameters quantify the shape of the molecules and the strength of their interactions.
 A previous paper studied the isotropic and nematic phases of a GB model with parameters corresponding to rod-shaped elongated molecules \cite{meh22a}.
 It was found that this model has isomorphs in the isotropic and nematic phases, which are curves in the thermodynamic phase diagram along which the physics is approximately invariant.
-This paper presents a study of the same GB model that focuses on the smectic B region, demonstrating that isomorphs also exist in this phase.
+This paper presents a study of the same GB model in its smectic B phase, demonstrating that isomorphs exist also here.